 Section 9C will not apply if the requirements of section 9C(3) are met.
-In such event, the capital or revenue nature of the amount received or accrued in respect of the share must be determined by applying the general principles laid down by the South African tax courts.
+In such event, the capital or revenue nature of the amount derived on disposal of the shares must be determined by applying the general principles laid down by the South African tax courts.

-Before section 9C(3)(a) or (b) can be applied, the taxpayer must be a connected person in relation to the company that issued the shares at the time of the receipt or accrual of any amount (other than an amount constituting a dividend or foreign dividend) in respect of those shares.
-On the extended meaning of "connected person" see 4.2.
+Before section 9C(3)(a) or (b) can be applied, the taxpayer must be a connected person in relation to the company that issued the shares at the time of their disposal.
+On the extended meaning of a "connected person" see 4.2.

-7.2.1 Receipt or accrual of amounts in respect of equity shares in companies holding immovable property
+7.2.1 Companies holding immovable property

-Section 9C(3)(a) provides that section 9C does not apply to any equity share if at the time of the receipt or accrual of any amount (other than an amount constituting a dividend or foreign dividend) in respect of that share the taxpayer was a connected person in relation to the company that issued that share and more than 50% of the market value of the equity shares being disposed of was directly or indirectly attributable to immovable property.
+For section 9C(3)(a) to apply, more than 50% of the market value of the equity shares being disposed of must be directly or indirectly attributable to "tainted" immovable property.
 The words "immovable property" are not defined for the purposes of section 9C(3), but under Roman-Dutch law include land, buildings with foundations in the soil, trees, growing crops, real rights over immovable property (for example, a registered usufruct, a registered lease of not less than ten years, old and new order mineral rights, a registered praedial servitude and building restrictions).
+15

-The reference to the market value of the equity shares being indirectly attributable to immovable property would include, for example, a situation in which the company, whose shares are disposed of, holds shares in another company which holds immovable property, or when the first-mentioned company is a lessee under a non-registered lease.
+The reference to the value of the equity shares being indirectly attributable to immovable property would include, for example, a situation in which the company holds shares in another company which holds immovable property, or when the company is a lessee under a non-registered lease.
 In the latter case the lease right, which is not itself immovable property, derives its value from the immovable property of the lessor.

-The words "market value" are neither defined in section 1(1) nor in section 9C and must accordingly be given their ordinary meaning for purposes of interpreting section 9C.
-The International Valuation Standards define "market value" as -
+The words "market value" are neither defined in section 9C nor in section 1(1) and must accordingly be given their ordinary meaning for purposes of interpreting section 9C.
+The International Valuation Standards 16 define "market value" as -